- Developer:RED Company

 - Construction Cost Consultancy:DVP

-- Partners In Charge:Nanne de Ru and Paul Stavert
+- Partners In Charge:Nanne de Ru, Paul Stavert

 - Project Team:Michiel Bosch, Maarten Diederix, Koen van den Dungen, Meagan Kerr, Mitchel Veloo, Erwin van Strien, Gert Ververs, Max Nossin, Bjørn Andreassen, and Anouk Bras